 Cheese Ravioli with Brown Butter, Pancetta and Fried Sage is a delightfully simple recipe made with store-bought ingredients with cheesy, buttery and nutty notes.

 Artisan and store brands offer so many great options to good tasting ravioli.
 The trick to making these ravioli taste like you are dining at a local trattoria happens with a delicious sauce and in this recipe — it’s brown butter.

-To start, boil the ravioli in a pot and reserve a bit of pasta water to enhance the sauce.
-Then, the fun part begins by crisping up pancetta and sage in a separate skillet, and reserving it until the dish is almost complete.
-Butter is then browned in the same pan until it almost resembles the color of caramel corn, and then it’s tossed with the freshly boiled ravioli until it’s well coated.
+To start, boil the ravioli in a pot and reserve a bit of pasta water to enhance the sauce and then comes the fun part — crisping pancetta and sage in a separate skillet.
+Butter is then browned in the same pan, until it almost resembles the color of caramel corn, and it’s tossed with the freshly boiled ravioli until well coated.
 The pancetta and sage join the skillet for a quick stir and dinner is served.
 I prefer to enjoy it family-style, right out of the pan.

 12 ounces cheese ravioli